camunda/camunda-docs-manual/content/reference/dmn/feel/legacy/language-elements.md

 {{< note title="Heads Up!" class="info" >}}
 This page provides information on the legacy FEEL Engine, that was used before the current <a href="{{< ref "/user-guide/dmn-engine/feel/_index.md" >}}">Scala-based FEEL Engine</a>
-was integrated into the Camunda BPM Platform.
+was integrated into the Camunda Platform.
 {{< /note >}}

 The Camunda DMN engine supports FEEL for [input entries].
 The FEEL term for